What is Negative SEO?

 - If its a DDOS attack, inform your ISP or webhost as they can usually do something to mitigate the damage.

-- Disavow bad backlinks - Bing webmaster tools now allow you to report any backlinks from spammy sources.
-Google does not yet have this feature, but hopefully it should be coming soon.
+- Disavow bad backlinks - Bing webmaster tools and google webmaster tools allow you to report any backlinks from spammy sources.

 - Use reconsideration requests if you have been penalised.
 These take a little while to get dealt with but is much faster than just letting google figure it out on it's own.